angles-n-daemons/angles-n-daemons.github.io/content/posts/20230805-popsql-1-reading-db-pages.md

 > | 92 |  4  |  The version-valid-for number.
 > | 96 |  4  |  SQLITE_VERSION_NUMBER

-First wew need a utility function for turning bytes into an integer and then write the code that reads the node header:
+First we need a utility function for turning bytes into an integer and then write the code that reads the node header:

 ```python
 # src/util.py